 If you log in to your server using SSH it is possible to edit this file by hand and have cPanel use your new settings.

-In the above example we are using the command cat to display the contents of the file.
-Changes can be made to this file using your favorite shell text editor such as vim, nano, or whatever you are comfortable using.
+In the above example, we are using the command cat to display the contents of the file.
+Changes can be made to this file using your favourite shell text editor such as vim, nano, or whatever you are comfortable using.
 Before editing the nameserverips.yaml file, you will need to delete the following cache file:

 root@host [/]# rm /var/cpanel/nameserverips.cache

 cPanel will rebuild that file after you have made your changes.

 As always, we recommend you make a backup of any files you change by hand using SSH before you modify them!

 Now you can modify the file as much as you want, and if anything really bad happens you can simply delete the file and rename your .bak copy to the original file name.